tmytek/tlkcore-examples/README.md

 ## Control example
 ----------

-**Control PA gain**
-Power Amplifier (PA) can be setup at run-time.
-The recommended code snippet as below

-    // Following code setup channel 1's PA gain with valude 15 b.ControlCmd(b.GetTxRxMode(), 1, BBoxAPI.Control.PA_GAIN, (byte)15);

 **Control Beam direction**
 The core function of BBox is to control beam steering.
-The following code snippet steers beam to be off broadside with 10 degrees
+The following code snippet steers beam to be off broadside with 15 dB of each channel and 10 degrees.
+You also need to point out which BBox device used by serial number.

-    b.BeamSteer(b.GetTxRxMode(), 10.0);
+    b.BeamSteer("B191321000-24",b.GetTxRxMode(), 15.0, 10.0);

  ****
-**Read value**

-    // This will return the LNA bias value out of channel 1 b.GetStepVal(b.GetTxRxMode(), 1, BBoxAPI.Control.LNA_BIAS);

 **Obtain Tx or Rx state**
 Use the following code to obtain the current Tx/Rx mode and store it in a variable m.
+You need to point out which BBox device used by serial number.

-    BBoxAPI.TxRxMode m = b.GetTxRxMode();
+    BBoxAPI.TxRxMode m = b.GetTxRxMode("B191321000-24");

 **Switch Tx & Rx mode**
 BBox is TDD based device.
+You need to point out which BBox device used by serial number.

-    b.SwitchTxRxMode(BBoxAPI.TxRxMode.Tx); // Switch BBox to Tx mode b.SwitchTxRxMode(BBoxAPI.TxRxMode.Rx); // Switch BBox to Rx mode
+    b.SwitchTxRxMode("B191321000-24", GetTxRxModeBBoxAPI.TxRxMode.Tx); // Switch BBox to Tx mode
+    b.SwitchTxRxMode("B191321000-24", BBoxAPI.TxRxMode.Rx); // Switch BBox to Rx mode